remag2069/Neural-Network/README.md

 # Neural-Network
-Personal Neural networks built from scratch
+Personal Neural networks built from scratch using only Random library

+Dharshan Sampath Kumar